mbaze/bzpack/README.md

 ### LZS

-The LZS is a straightforward byte-aligned format which is interpreted as follows:
+LZS is a straightforward byte-aligned format which is interpreted as follows:

 * `ccccccc1` – Copy the next `ccccccc` bytes to the output.
 * `ccccccc0`, `ffffffff` – Copy `ccccccc` bytes from the offset `ffffffff` relative to the current output position.
 * `00000000` or `00000001` – End of stream.

 The compression ratio is decent but certainly not spectacular.
 However, the decoder is very short and this advantage becomes apparent at the extreme end of the scale, e.g. while coding 256-byte intros.
+While other methods might produce a shorter stream, the combined length of stream and decoder mostly favors LZS.

 Supported options: